davetayls/davetayls.github.com/_drafts/2017-05-16-the-power-of-typescript-for-react.md

 }
 ```

-Nice one travellers, we're starting to be able to picture how our data will be held within the app, let's define exactly how each entity will hold the data.
-Let's make it inline with the docs.
-Now there is one piece of information we don't have at this point, see if you can work out what it is from the interface definition below.
+Nice one travellers, we're starting to be able to picture how our data will be held within the app.
+Now it's time to define exactly how each entity will hold the data, we'll make it inline with the docs.
+Now, there is one piece of information we don't have at this point, see if you can work out what it is from the interface definition below.

 ```typescript
 interface IEntityState<E> {